Christendom Analyzed Links

 For what does "faith" mean?
 Clearly it cannot mean being rationally persuaded of something.
 If we had a reason for faith, then it would not be faith at all, it would be logic.
 Faith can only be unreasonable.

 [Commentary] This kind of "faith" is a leap in the dark, not my definition of faith at all.
-My faith is that the Creator is intrinsically good for me and has human values and is reasonable.
+My faith is that the Creator is intrinsically good for me and has human values, is logical and reasonable, AND wants to be understood.

 Furthermore, Christianity, when stripped of its medieval accretions, actually insisted upon this unreasonableness.
 It had always been a religion of redemption through suffering.
 Its nature was paradoxical, irrational: to find the light you must pass through darkness, to find peace you must endure turmoil, to attain everything you must first have nothing.